exakat/exakat-docs/Reference/Rules/Classes/NoMagicWithArray.rst

 This is not reported by linting.

 In this analysis, only properties that are found to be magic are reported.
-For example, using the b property outside the class scope is not reported, as it would yield too many false-positives.
+For example, using the b property outside the class scope is not reported, as it would yield too many `false <https://www.php.net/false>`_-positives.

 .. code-block:: php